ashco/solitaire/README.md

   1) Remove the blank card images and replace them with styled divs.
 The add/rmv image logic got kind of messy and I think some of it was because adding one card to an empty row kept the image count the same, requiring an if statement that caused more bugs than I care to admit.
   2) Track the number of flipped cards through another variable.
 I currently determine which cards are face up with a ".flipped" class on each image.
 This can be confusing and would likely simplify a lot of things if it was tracked in a variable.
 - Fix a bug where the Ace of Hearts is not correctly recognized after it is placed in the suits area.
 Each card has a 'data-cardnum' value.
 It's value should be 0, but does not work as intended and breaks.
 I plan on fixing this bug to make the game fully playable.
+- Add a legit reset button.
+I wanted to use a function to loop through and replace the images, but ran short on time and could not figure it out.
 - CSS Grid height is longer than I'd like but I couldn't figure out how to reduce it.
 - Selecting the top right suits cards causes the board to skip down a little to make room for the selector image.
+- Figure out how to DRY up the CSS.
 - Better CSS styling.
 I would like to take every chance I get to improve my CSS skills because they make a huge difference in how any product is perceived.
 - Add an option to play a harder 3 card draw mode.
 - Sound effects.
 Gotta appeal to the kids.